MiernickiElijah/HomeWork_01/README.md

 Refactoring was done to meet accesibility criteria for marketing agency, and clarity for reading.

 Changes include multiple HTML semantics and css compacting.
+ -header
+ -div changes to reflect appropriate HTML semantics -css flow changes for ease of use
+ -added text info for clarity

 Screenshot of webpage:
 ```md